TundeAdekoya/todo-task-manager-api/README.md

 # todo-task-manager-api
 A personal task management app for professionals in the workforce.
 The project aimed to build a task management app that improves productivity of individuals at work.
 The goal is to design a task management app that combines a simple user interface with an easy user experience.
+View API: https://todo-task-manager-api.herokuapp.com/

 The aim was to design a task management app that combines a simple user interface with an easy user experience.
 In addition, gamification techniques were implemented to encourage users to complete task.